Katherine Jones, Viscountess Ranelagh: Intellectual circles

 Katherine Jones was involved in a number of intellectual circles including the Great Tew Circle, the Hartlib Circle, and the Invisible College.
 These intellectual circles were precursors to the Royal Society and included natural philosophers and experimenters.
 The Invisible College included many of Robert Boyle's acquaintances who were geographically spread out.
-Also, the Invisible College would often meet at Kathrine Jones's house mainly due to the fact that she was Robert Boyle's oldest sister.
+Also, the Invisible College would often meet at Katherine Jones's house mainly due to the fact that she was Robert Boyle's oldest sister.
 Although their main interest was in science, they also believed in social improvements in aspects of education, science, and technology.
 The Great Tew Circle was started by Jones's friend Lucius Cary, the Viscount of Falkland.
 Members of the Great Tew Circle included Edward Hyde, William Chillingworth, Gilbert Sheldon, the Archbishop of Canterbury, Thomas Hobbes, Henry Hammond, Nicolas Culpeper and many others The Great Tew Circle's main.
 The Great Tew Circle which started with a couple of friends who conversed and studied together, became a place for people to go study and discuss their findings.
 This Circle of intellectuals was said to be a place where "liberty of conscience was preserved and respected."

 Among Jones's intellectual acquaintances was Samuel Hartlib, creator of the Hartlib Circle group.
 She was introduced to Hartlib by her aunt Dorothy Moore when she first arrived in London in 1642.
-Hartlib collected correspondence from many intellectuals including Milton, Rene Descartes, John Dury, Lady Barrington, Benjamin Worsley, and Jones herself.
+Hartlib collected correspondence from many intellectuals including Milton, René Descartes, John Dury, Lady Barrington, Benjamin Worsley, and Jones herself.
 It is known that Hartlib and Jones were very close.
 Among the collected letters of Samuel Hartlib is one in which Jones gives real estate advice to the Butlers.
 Hartlib even used Jones's address in London to receive letters.
 Jones's house often became a meeting place for people of many different political and religious backgrounds to discuss ideas.

 Another one of Jones's friends was Thomas Willis, a writer and physician and member of the Oxford Club.
 The Oxford Club was a group of experimentalists looking to develop new and better ways to treat people's medical needs.
 Thomas Willis used Mayerne's Pharmacopoeia in his work of chemical experiments.
 Willis and Jones worked closely together on medical recipes and a few of her recipes even found their way into Willis's book, Pharmaceutice rationalis, written in 1674, although it is unclear which of Katherine's recipes he used.
 The Pharmaceutice rationalis is said to have pioneered the way we perceive anatomy and medicine today.